dgaydukov/cert-aws/sa/files/sa.md

 NotAction+Deny - deny access to all actions except those under Notaction.
 Notice that this action doesn't give any rights on actions inside Notaction.
 You still should add explicit allow.
 It only explicitly deny to all other actions except those under Notaction.
 * Deny - type of Effect
-same way you can use NotAction/NotResource/NotPrincipal.
+Same way you can use NotAction/NotResource/NotPrincipal.
 For example if you want to limit s3 to specific users.
 Of course you can create deny for all current users, but in this case once somebody add new user with `s3:*` action, he will get access.
 So instead of explicitly deny to all users you can use Deny+NotPrincipal.
 In this case you would deny to all users except your desired user.
 This approach is bit difficult for roles, cause role principal is defined by 2 arn:
 * role arn -              arn:aws:iam::{ACCOUNT_ID}:role/roleName